 In the dialogue box that appears type services.msc.

 Scroll down and locate Windows search

-In the ‘start type’ pull down menu, click and select ‘disabled’
+In the ‘Startup type’ pull-down menu, click and select ‘Disabled’

 Click on ‘Apply’ then ‘OK’.

-Go to Control Panel > System and Security > System
+Navigate to Control Panel -> System and Security and click on System.

-Below, highlight the System Volume (in my case C:)and click on the ‘Custom size’ radio button.
+Highlight the System Volume and click on the ‘Custom size’ radio button.